 “Hootsuite vs Buffer?” is a common question asked by social media marketers.
-But to understand the differences between Hootsuite vs Buffer, you must first understand how to properly use social media to interact with your audience.
+Both Hootsuite and Buffer allow you to manage your social media accounts in one place.
+Both are also valuable marketing tools for large and small businesses.
 You must also understand what each one does.
 Hootsuite vs Buffer is an ultimate showdown because they both offer great services.
 Updating your social media is a full-time job.
 It requires even more time the more your brand expands.
-If you have 1,000 followers but climb to one million, you have to account for all those other followers you need to entertain and interact with.
+Both Hootsuite and Buffer are post scheduling tools for social networks.
+They are used for sharing content on all of your social media channels.
+Both have innovative features, like social listening tools and the ability to post to Instagram Stories.

-Social media requires you to schedule posts, address customer questions, find prospects, and so much more.
+Social media requires you to schedule posts, address customer questions, find prospects do market research, and so much more.
 To ease the amount of work you have to do yourself, there are management platforms that handle many of these tasks for you.
 Their names are, you guessed it: Hootsuite and Buffer.
-This article is going to discuss Hootsuite vs Buffer and compare the differences between Buffer and Hootsuite.
+This article is going to discuss Hootsuite vs Buffer and compare the differences between Buffer and Hootsuite, their pricing (free plans and paid plans), whether or not they offer free trials, and more.
 We will also discuss some other social media dashboards.

 Hootsuite and Buffer are both leaders in terms of social media management tools.
 Again, Buffer vs Hootsuite is a difficult question to answer.
 That’s because it depends on what fits your company’s needs the best.
 Buffer and Hootsuite work best for small-to-medium sized companies.
 However, they each attract different audiences more effectively for a variety of reasons.
 Let’s learn more about Buffer vs Hootsuite, and determine which is best for your business.